MalekRockie/port_project/README.md

 ## My Portfolio Website

-This is my personal portfolio website that showcases my projects and skills as a software engineer
+This is my personal portfolio website that showcases my projects and skills as a software engineer.

 Technologies Used: